Can I Get Social Security Disability Benefits for Asthma?

 How Does the Social Security Administration Decide if I Qualify for Disability Benefits for Asthma?

 If you have asthma, Social Security disability benefits may be available.
 To determine whether you are disabled by asthma, the Social Security Administration first considers whether your asthma is severe enough to meet or equal a listing at Step 3 of the Sequential Evaluation Process.
 See Winning Social Security Disability Benefits for Asthma by Meeting a Listing.
 If you meet or equal a listing because of asthma, you are considered disabled.
-If your asthma is not severe enough to equal or meet a listing, Social Security Administration must assess your residual functional capacity (RFC) (the work you can still do, despite your asthma), to determine whether you qualify for benefits at Step 4 and Step 5 of the Sequential Evaluation Process.
+In this case, if you are wondering is asthma considered a disability, then the answer would be yes.
+However, if your asthma is not severe enough to equal or meet a listing, Social Security Administration must assess your residual functional capacity (RFC) (the work you can still do, despite your asthma), to determine whether you qualify for benefits at Step 4 and Step 5 of the Sequential Evaluation Process.
 See Residual Functional Capacity Assessment for Asthma.

 About Asthma and Disability